Barkie Birkie

 Passing

-• Skijorers must exhibit care, good judgment, and fairness whenever passing occurs.
+• Skijorers must exhibit care, good judgement, and fairness whenever passing others

 Awards

-Awards for the top 3 finishers will be presented to the following teams:
+Awards for the top 3 finishers will be presented in the Celebration Zone to the following teams:

 *note: awards are based off of skijorer’s gender, not the dog’s gender